 While grounded in a passion for Bacon, Shakespeare and little-known aspects of Elizabethan history, the breadth of the Society’s interests can he had by skimming the Index to Baconiana.
 This part of the wesbite will continue to expand, as new subjects and viewpoints are added to old.

-- Briony Rawle is a young actor and writer living in St Albans, where Bacon lived for much of his life.
-She is the current webmaster for the society, and has given a talk about how to use modern media to expand the its reputation and membership.
+- Briony Rawle is an actor who comes from St Albans, where Bacon lived for much of his life.
+She is the current webmaster for the Society, and has given a talk about how to use modern media to expand its reputation and membership.
 As a classical actor she has a keen interest in the authorship question, and she has written an essay for the society entitled, ‘How the Works of Francis Bacon Can Help the Modern Actor’.
 Since joining the society she has worked to keep Bacon’s name and reputation alive in St Albans, and to encourage new membership of the society.
-She trained as an actor partially at the Globe Theatre, and has performed in Shakespeare productions for the Cambridge Shakespeare Festival, the Lion and Unicorn Theatre, and the Edinburgh Fringe Festival, among others.
-She is also a writer and theatre reviewer, and has appeared on BBC Radio 4′s Woman’s Hour to talk about the representation of women in casting.
+She trained as an actor partially at the Globe Theatre, and has performed in Shakespeare productions for the Cambridge Shakespeare Festival, the Lion and Unicorn Theatre, the Leicester Square Theatre and the Edinburgh Fringe Festival.

 - The Society sadly lost Susan Sheridan in 2015.
 Susan was an actress whose CV spanned many famous and well-loved films and television programmes.
 She also completed the MA in Shakespeare Authorship Studies from Brunel University convened by the widely published Shakespeare scholar Dr William Leahy.